eamonnk/appinfra/Modules/M01-Infrastructure and Configuration Azure Tools/L02-Create Azure Resources using ARM Templates/07-Modularize Templates.md

 ```

 ### Nested template

-You can also nest a component template inside your main template, by using the `template` property and the appropriate template syntax (as shown below).
-Nesting provides support for modularization by allowing you to divide your deployment configurations into components.
-However, because all your component elements must be placed *inline*, within the main template, nesting increases the file size of the main template.
+It's is also possibly to nest a template within the main template, use the template property, and specify the template syntax.
+This does aid somewhat in the context of modularization, but  dividing up the various components can result in a large main file, as all the elements are within that single file.

 ```json
 "resources": [